 This is the whole secret of sanctification: The expulsive power of a new affection!

-Love is the overflow of joy in God that meet the needs of others.
+Love is the overflow of joy in God that meets the needs of others.
 Or: Love is the grace-enabled impulse to increase your joy by seeing it expand into other people.

 Loving as Leaders and Husbands